 True color critical HDR monitoring is completely unaffordable for most.
 However, it is now possible to set up professional DaVinci Resolve monitoring for Rec.709 for a few thousand dollars.
-This is possible using an LG OLED television such as the 2021 LG C1 or other compatible panel and a few other bits and pieces of hardware and software.
+This is possible using an LG OLED television such as the 2019 LG C9 or 2020 LG CX OLED TV and a few other bits and pieces of hardware and software.

 What is Video Color Management?

 The term color management sounds intimidating but the concept behind it is simple.
 The goal is simply to manage the representation of color from capture to display.
 This is to ensure that the audience sees the image as closely as possible to what was intended.